Adjuvant Treatment of Postmenopausal Women

 Aromasin is only indicated in postmenopausal women.
 However, radioactivity related to exemestane appeared in rat milk within 15 minutes of oral administration of radiolabeled exemestane.
 Concentrations of exemestane and its metabolites were approximately equivalent in the milk and plasma of rats for 24 hours after a single oral dose of 1 mg/kg 14C-exemestane.
 It is not known whether exemestane is excreted in human milk.
 Because many drugs are excreted in human milk, and because of the potential for serious adverse reaction in nursing infants from Aromasin, a decision should be made whether to discontinue the drug, taking into account the importance of the drug to the mother.

-The AUC of exemestane after a single 25-mg dose was approximately 3 times higher in subjects with moderate or severe renal insufficiency (creatinine clearance <35 mL/min/1.73 m2) compared with the AUC in healthy volunteers.
-The safety of chronic dosing in patients with moderate or severe renal impairment has not been studied.
-Based on experience with exemestane at repeated doses up to 200 mg daily that demonstrated a moderate increase in non life- threatening adverse events, dosage adjustment does not appear to be necessary.
+The AUC of exemestane was increased in subjects with moderate or severe renal impairment (creatinine clearance <35 mL/min/1.73 m2) [see Clinical Pharmacology (12.3)].
+However, based on experience with exemestane at repeated doses up to 200 mg daily that demonstrated a moderate increase in non life- threatening adverse events, dosage adjustment does not appear to be necessary.

 Clinical trials have been conducted with exemestane given as a single dose to healthy female volunteers at doses as high as 800 mg and daily for 12 weeks to postmenopausal women with advanced breast cancer at doses as high as 600 mg.
 These dosages were well tolerated.
 There is no specific antidote to overdosage and treatment must be symptomatic.
 General supportive care, including frequent monitoring of vital signs and close observation of the patient, is indicated.